Workflow processing only stops for a few reasons:

 <results> <result name="Approval Decision">Denied</result> <result name="Approver Name">Anakin Skywalker</result> <result name="Date">1999-05-19</result> </results>

 The outer tag must be results, and all the inner tags are the singular result.
 The name is what is used to identify the result in a parameter in a node or connector farther down the tree.

-For example: <%=@results['Approval Create']['approval decision']%> returns Denied if the results above were used.
+<%=@results['Approval Create']['Approval Decision']%> returns Denied if the results above were used.

 Messages are simpler because the format is plain text.
 You can also put the message directly in the parameters for it on the node (and take advantage of all the other options available to nodes like values or results).

 The different options (Create, Update, and Complete) match when Connectors fire.
 See below.